Peter Lalor: Politics

-Lalor's key political postings were as Commissioner Trade & Customs and Postmaster-General of Victoria from August to October 1875, then Commissioner Trade & Customs from May 1877 until March 1880, as well as postmaster-general again from May to July 1877.
+Lalor's key ministerial postings were as Commissioner of Trade and Customs and Postmaster-General of Victoria from August to October 1875, then Commissioner of Trade and Customs from May 1877 until March 1880, as well as Postmaster-General again from May to July 1877.
 Lalor also served as chairman of committees in the period from 1859 to 1868.

-As successor to Sir Charles Gavan Duffy, his most effective political post was probably that of Speaker, a post he held from 1880 until 1887 when illness forced his retirement; he was awarded a pension of £4,000 by parliament.
+As the successor to Sir Charles Gavan Duffy, his most effective political post was probably that of Speaker, a position he held from 1880 until 1887, when illness forced his retirement, after which he was awarded a pension of £4,000 by parliament.

 Later life and death

 Lalor married Alicia Dunne on 10 July 1855 in Geelong.
-Their daughter, Anne (Annie), was born in Prahran in 1856; their son Joseph was born at Sandridge (now called Port Melbourne) on 18 December 1857.
+Their daughter, Anne (Annie), was born in Prahran in 1856, and their son, Joseph, was born at Sandridge (now called Port Melbourne) on 18 December 1857.
 Annie Lalor married Thomas Lempriere in 1882, but died three years later of pulmonary phthisis.
 Joseph Lalor became a medical doctor, marrying Agnes McCormick of Dublin, Ireland and leaving descendants.

 Alicia Lalor died on 17 May 1887 at the age of 55 years.
 Following her death, Peter Lalor took leave from Parliament and visited San Francisco, California.

-Lalor died on Saturday, 9 February 1889 at age 62, four days after his birthday, at his son's home in Richmond and was buried at the Melbourne General Cemetery.
+Lalor died on Saturday, 9 February 1889 at age 62, four days after his birthday, at his son's home in Richmond, and was buried at the Melbourne General Cemetery.